Tensions Rise In Mozambique As Vote Counting Under Way - UrduPoint

 The peace deal signed between the two groups has come under pressure after an armed breakaway faction of Renamo rejected the agreement, spurned Momade's candidacy and vowed to attack campaign events.

-As part of the deal, Frelimo agreed to relinquish some control after 44 years in power, by allowing voters to elect governors of the country's 10 provinces for the first time.
+As part of the accord, Frelimo agreed to relinquish some control after 44 years in power, by allowing voters to elect governors of the country's 10 provinces for the first time.

-Renamo is expected to win control of at least three eastern provinces -- Tete, Nampula and Zambezia.
+Renamo is expected to win control of between three and five provinces.

-In all three provinces, Sala da Paz said there were instances of voters being caught with pre-marked ballots in favour of Frelimo on election day.
+Sala da Paz said that on election day there were instances of voters being caught with pre-marked ballots in favour of Frelimo in three provinces known as Renamo bastions.

 Before the vote, civil society groups estimated there were hundreds of thousands of "ghost voters" -- Names not aligned with real, potential voters -- on the electoral roll.

-Nyusi, said that more than 4,000 observers had been deployed across the country, the most in the country's history.
+President Nyusi said the election was the most monitored in Mozambique's history, with more than 4,000 observers deployed across the country.

 Frelimo entered the vote in an unusually weakened state.

-It was revealed in 2016 that its government was secretly loaned $2 billion, sparking the worst financial crisis in Mozambique's history.
+It was revealed in 2016 that its government had taken out a secret loan worth $2 billion, sparking the worst financial crisis in Mozambique's history.

 The "hidden debt" scandal uncovered a corruption network with close links to the regime, tarnishing the country in the eyes of donors and investors.